A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Case studies: performance of the different fixed-point methods

-Based on \Cref{tab:fxd_pt_sum}, we expect that if the Jacobian of the dynamics function is well-approximated by the identity matrix, then Picard should converge relatively quickly and at considerably lower cost.
-A canonical example of such a system comes from Langevin dynamics \citep{Langevin1908Eng, Friedman2022Langevin}, which are a workhorse for MCMC \citep{besag1994comment} and motivated the development of score-matching methods \citep{song2019generative}, which are closely related to diffusion models~\citep{sohl2015deep,ho2020denoising,song2021score}.
+Based on the theoretical analysis presented in \Cref{prop:ConvRates}, we expect that if the Jacobian of the dynamics function is well-approximated by the identity matrix, then Picard should converge relatively quickly and at considerably lower cost, especially when compared to the other zeroth-order method of Jacobi iterations.
+A canonical example of such a system where the dynamics are close to identity comes from a discretization of Langevin dynamics \citep{Langevin1908Eng, Friedman2022Langevin}.
+Langevin dynamics are a workhorse for MCMC \citep{besag1994comment} and motivated the development of score-matching methods \citep{song2019generative}, which are closely related to diffusion models~\citep{sohl2015deep,ho2020denoising,song2021score}.

 In Langevin dynamics for a potential $\phi$, the state $x_t$ evolves according to a nonlinear recursion with dynamics,